 State of California Requirements – Statement of Economic Interests

 The Port of Stockton Commissioners are appointed officers identified in Government Code Section 87200 and file statements of economic interests with the Secretary to the Board of Port Commissioners.
 Copies of the statements of economic interests filed by the Port’s appointed officers may be obtained by visiting the office of the Secretary to the Board at the Port’s Administrative Building, 2201 W. Washington Street, Stockton, CA 95203 during normal business hours.
+The Port Commissioners serve without salary or compensation as stated in Section 6251 of the California Harbors and Navigation Code.

 William R. Trezza